belelaritra/HackerRank_Contest_Scraper/README.md

 - Enter `esc` key, to close the GUI.
 - Enter `tab` key to change the entry box.
-- Enter `Enter` key to click buttons & to change focus.
+- Enter `enter` key to click buttons & to change focus.